October 16, 2012 in Seafood For Thought

 King Salmon $23/lb

-Harvested in September 2012 from the waters of Sitka Sound and surrounds in Southeast Alaska, Otolith’s King Salmon is as delicious as its name suggests.
-Arriving to Philadelphia on October 12, 2012, wild Alaskan King salmon is available from Otolith at local vendors and farm markets.
+Harvested in September 2013 from the waters of Petersburg and surrounds in Southeast Alaska, Otolith’s King Salmon is as delicious as its name suggests.
+Wild Alaskan King salmon is available from Otolith at local vendors and farm markets.

 August 2, 2012 in Seasonal Wild Catch